PhoenixTales/wiki.gothicarchive.org/factions/brotherhood/novices.md

 - in the final release renamed _Baal Taran_
 - one of the _novices_ who in the final release still use the title _Baal_

+## The Baldhead
+- sect novice briefly mentioned in alpha

 ## Bartolo, the Newcomer
 - candidate to join _Novices Of The Sect_ mentioned in design doc `Story 3.3 draft`
 - `Not very big, not very strong.
 Shy.
 Fearful.
 Just looks for protection within the Sect.
 You can really feel sorry for him`